 There are many grant providers which award funds to schools, but it can be hard to find the right scheme and write a successful application.
 This web page contains a range of free resources to assist you in securing funds for your school.
 Including an extensive list of grant providers and a free ‘Writing Successful Grant Applications’ guide.

 Do you have a great idea for bringing research alive in school?

 Partnership Grants of up to £3,000 are available to schools to enable students, aged 5 – 18, to carry out science, technology, engineering, mathematics, computing or data science projects.
-Additionally in 2020 there is a new extension to the scheme called Tomorrow's climate scientists.
+Additionally, introduced in 2020, there is a new extension to the scheme called Tomorrow's climate scientists.
 This extension will fund schools to research specifically into climate change and biodiversity issues.
 The application process for Tomorrow's climate scientists is the same as for the main scheme.

 Why apply for this scheme?

 The Partnership Grants scheme offers up to £3000 to UK schools or colleges to buy equipment to run a STEM investigation project in partnership with a STEM professional (research or industry).
 Successful projects: